Why Phone Screen Size and Resolution is So Important

 With so much to keep track of, certain elements of development could get lost in the shuffle.
 That’s why I always say that you should stay organized with submission checklists and other tools.

-But one factor that seems to always get swept under the rug and forgot about is the actual screen of the different devices.
+But one factor that seems to always get swept under the rug and forgot about is the actual screen of the different mobile phones.

-For starters, screen size is important because there are lots of different screen sizes.
+For starters, smartphone screens are important because there are lots of different screen sizes.
 Whether you’re deciding to build for Apple or Android, both platforms have tons of different devices.

-Resolution is also important.
+Resolution and aspect ratio is also important.
 That’s because the resolution of different screens can affect how designers build their apps.
 Based on this information, there are certain tools that all app designers must have.